Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 We advise you to go with a premium WordPress theme, as it will save you a lot of time and resources in the long run.
 If you are a beginner, Divi is an excellent option to start with (go to Divi section).

-But if you’re tight on budget, you can start with a free theme and move to a paid one in time.
+But if you’re tight on budget, you can start with a free theme and move to a paid one later.

 Tip: To understand WordPress themes better, consider them as the structure of the website on which you can build everything else.
-Themes are responsible for all the front end styling of a WordPress website.
+Themes are responsible for all the front-end styling of a WordPress website (similar to a theme on your smartphone).
 Everything that a visitor can see on your website will be controlled by the theme.

 To install a theme, navigate to Appearance > Theme, and then click on the “Add New Theme” box.